 Your first and last names don’t need to begin with a K to visit and enjoy luxurious Lapland.
 Check out our new Kardashatastic bucket list, inspired by recent visits by TV & film stars.

 Reality shows and Lapland go together like swimming pools and diamond earrings, selfies and trips to jail, cups of coffee and Viag … well, you get the idea.
 Finnish Lapland is as photogenic as it gets, and stars come from all over the world to film, feast and have fun.
 If you want to keep up with your favorite TV and film celebs, here’s a bucket list full of excitement and experiences.
 And if drama is high on your list, go ahead and invite your ex and his current bae to join you!

 Jacuzzi in the Snow

 You’ve been in the hot tub for an hour, and you know you’re gonna have to get out eventually.
 But every time you stand up, the wind caresses your neck, sending row after row of goosebumps down your arms and legs.
 So you sink back into the warm bubbles and pour yourself another glass of bubbly champagne.
 There’s no hurry.
 The wintry snowscape stretching away from the frosted terrace isn’t going anywhere.
 You enjoy winter however you want. #MoreBubblesPlease

 Fairy Tale Ride

 The snow-crowned trees glide by, hushed by the sound of the runners on the packed snow.
 Though there was sun only an hour ago, the sky is now dark on one side and a glorious pink on the other.
-The reindeer, his antlers as long as your arms, moves slowly through the deep forest.
+The reindeer, his antlers as long as your arms, moves slowly through the deep Scandinavian forest.
 In the shadows between the distant trees, you imagine giddy elves leaping from hiding spot to hiding spot.
-Posio is a land of magic, of fairy tales.
+This is the land of magic, of fairy tales.

 Candles in the Darkness